-Students in the Introductory Professional Term usually teach in their Minor subject specialization, while students enrolled in the Advanced Professional Term usually teach in their Major subject specialization.
+Students in the Introductory Professional Term usually teach in their Major subject specialization, while students enrolled in the Advanced Professional Term usually teach in their Major subject specialization, with a possibility of teaching in their Minor subject specialization.

-For those students who have subject specializations composed almost entirely of full-year courses, e.g., Art, Drama, Music, Second Languages, it may be necessary to take both Professional Terms during the same academic year.

-For these students, full-year courses should be taken as early as possible in their program.
+For those students who have subject specializations composed almost entirely of full-year courses, e.g., Art, Drama, Music, Second Languages, it is necessary to take these full-year courses as early as possible in their program.

-75.4.2 Components of the Program
+Components of the Program 75.4.2

-All students in the Secondary Route must choose a Major teaching subject (★36) and a Minor teaching subject (★18) which prepares them for teaching in specific subjects of school instruction.
+All students in the Secondary Route must choose a Major teaching subject $(\bigstar 36)$ and a Minor teaching subject $(\bigstar 18)$ which prepares them for teaching in specific subjects of school instruction.
 Available Majors are listed in Education Chart 2, and available Minors are listed in Education Chart 3.
-Students planning to enter the Secondary Route are strongly encouraged to take as part of their Preprofessional Year ★6 in Language/Literature, ★3 in Computing (EDIT 202 is recommended), ★12 in the Major teaching subject, ★6 in the Minor teaching
+Students planning to enter the Secondary Route are strongly encouraged to take as part of their Preprofessional Year 6 in Language/Literature, 3 in Computing (EDIT 202 is recommended), $\star 12$ in the Major teaching subject, $\star 6$ in the Minor teaching subject.

-Program Requirements (★120)
+Program Requirements (120)

-- ★6 in Language/Literature from CLASS 102, 221, Comparative Literature, or - (2) ★3 in Computing (EDIT 202 is recommended) - (3) ★3 in Open Options

-(4) Education Core I (★6)
+- (1) ★6 in Language/Literature from CLASS 102, 221, Comparative Literature, English or WRS. - (2) \star 3 in Computing (EDIT 202 is recommended) - (3) ★3 in Open Options - Education Core I (6) (4)

-EDU 250 (\bigstar 3) or ED Option (\bigstar 3); EDPY 200 (★3)
+EDU 250 (3) or ED Option (3); EDPY 200 (★3)

+- (5) Introductory Professional Term (15)
-EDFX 350 (3)

-EDPS 310 (3)
+- EDFX 350 (3) EDPS 310 (3)

-EDPY 301 (3) EDPY 303 (★3)
+- EDPY 301 (3)

+- EDPY 303 (3)

-EDSE 3XX (★3) Curriculum and Teaching for Secondary School Minors Note: See Chart 3 for specific minor courses required.
+EDSE 3XX (3) Curriculum and Teaching for Secondary School Majors I Note: See Chart 2 for specific major courses required.